PUBLIC NOTICE for Permit Application

 Interested parties are hereby notified that an application has been received for a Department of the Army permit for certain work in waters of the United States, as described below and shown on the attached plan.

-Comments on the described work should reference the U.S. Army Corps of Engineers (Corps) number shown above and reach this office no later than the above expiration date of this Public Notice to become part of the record and be considered in the decision.
-Please direct all comments or additional information requests to:
+Comments: Comments on the described work should reference the U.S. Army Corps of Engineers (Corps) number shown above and reach this office no later than the above expiration date of this Public Notice to become part of the record and be considered in the decision.
+Comments should be mailed to the following address:

 U.S. Army Corps of Engineers

-To compensate for 0.76 acres of wetland impacts, the applicant is proposing to purchase 0.76 credits from the City of Eugene’s Wetland Mitigation Bank.
+Mitigation: The applicant has provided a proposed compensatory wetland mitigation plan for the purchase of 2.68 acre of wetland mitigation credit from the W & M Butler Wetland Mitigation Bank.
 If a permit is issued, the Corps will determine what is appropriate and practicable compensatory mitigation.
 The amount of compensatory mitigation required shall be commensurate with the anticipated impacts of the project.

 Section 404, Clean Water Act (33 U.S.C.
 1344), for discharge of dredged or fill material into waters of the United States.

-A permit for the described work will not be issued until certification, as required under Section 401 of the Clean Water Act (P.L.
-95 217), has been received or is waived from the certifying state.
+Water Quality Certification: A permit for the described work will not be issued until certification, as required under Section 401 of the Clean Water Act (P.L.
+95‑217), has been received or is waived from the certifying state.
 Attached is the state's notice advertising the request for certification.

-Preliminary determinations indicate that the described activity may affect an endangered or threatened species or its critical habitat.
+Endangered Species: Preliminary determinations indicate that the described activity may affect an endangered or threatened species or its critical habitat.
 Consultation under Section 7 of the Endangered Species Act of 1973 (87 Stat.
 844) will be initiated.
 A permit for the proposed activity will not be issued until the consultation process is completed.

-An initial evaluation of the proposed project area, as well as a review of the Cultural Resources Survey completed during the 2013 application process, indicates to the best of our knowledge, the proposed activity is not located on property registered or eligible for registration in the latest published version of the National Register of Historic Places.
+Cultural Resources: An initial evaluation of the proposed project area indicates that to the best of our knowledge, the described activity is not located on property registered or eligible for registration in the latest published version of the National Register of Historic Places.
 At this time the Corps is unaware of any cultural resource surveys of the project area.

-This notice is being provided to the State Historic Preservation Office (SHPO), interested Native American Indian Tribes, and other interested parties.
+This notice has been provided to the State Historic Preservation Office (SHPO), interested Native American Indian Tribes, and other interested parties.
 If you have information pertaining to cultural resources within the permit area, please provide this information to the Corps’ project manager (identified on page 1 of this notice) to assist in a complete evaluation of potential effects.